preslavmihaylov/booknotes/architecture/clean-architecture/part-2/README.md

 OO languages get half a point for inheritance here as it is easier to use inheritance in those languages.

 ### Polymorphism
-Polymorphism could be achieverd in C way before any OO language was invented.
+Polymorphism could be achieved in C way before any OO language was invented.

 It was achieved via the use of function pointers.
 Example definition of a old-style "interface":
 ```c